segenb-prog/gebeta-Sovereign-code-assistant/SECURITY_AND_TRUST.md

 ## Secret Scanning

 The repository includes a `.gitleaks.toml` configuration and pre-commit hook example to prevent accidental commits of secrets (API keys, passwords, tokens).
 See `CONTRIBUTING.md` for setup instructions.

+## Rate Limiting (v2.0)

+Rate limiting is **not implemented in v1.0.0**.
+Public endpoints such as `/auth/login` and `/auth/register` are vulnerable to brute‑force attacks.
+In v2.0, rate limiting will be added with strict limits (e.g., 10 requests per minute per IP for authentication endpoints).
+Rate‑limited responses will return HTTP 429 with a `Retry-After` header.

 ## v2.0 Plugin Sandboxing Strategy